larissaperinoto/larissaperinoto/README.md

   🛖 I am living in Brazil.

-  🌴 In my free time I like to read, cook, practice yoga and travel.
+  🌴 In my free time I like to read, practice yoga and travel.

-  🎞️ I also really enjoy listening to music and watching old movies.
+  🎞️ I really enjoy listening to music and watching old movies.

-  🎯 I want to be a Full Stack Developer and I'm working on it.
+  🎯 I'm working to be a Full Stack Developer.

 ###### What I already learned...